Madina89/Prometheus-Monitoring-On-Kubernetes-Cluster/README.md

 <img width="1259" alt="Screenshot 2019-11-13 at 2 56 51 PM" src="https://user-images.githubusercontent.com/50155760/68804249-eba1e100-0626-11ea-88fa-17b330d25a42.png">
 6.Now if you browse to status --> Targets, you will see all the Kubernetes endpoints connected to Prometheus automatically using service discovery as shown below.
 So you will get all kubernetes container and node metrics in Prometheus.
 <img width="1248" alt="Screenshot 2019-11-13 at 2 57 36 PM" src="https://user-images.githubusercontent.com/50155760/68804319-17bd6200-0627-11ea-9533-3c1220c96c43.png">
-7.You can head over the homepage and select the metrics you need from the drop-down and get the graph for the time range you mention.
+7. You can head over the homepage and select the metrics you need from the drop-down and get the graph for the time range you mention.
 An example graph for container memory utilization is shown below.
-# Setting Up Kube State Metrics
-1.Kube state metrics service will provide many metrics which is not available by default.
+8. Setting Up Kube State Metrics.
+Kube state metrics service will provide many metrics which is not available by default.
 Please make sure you deploy Kube state metrics to monitor all your kubernetes API objects like deployments, pods, jobs, cronjobs etc.